james-nesbitt/boch/README.md

 Documentation is in the /docs folder.
 This readme is a quick intro.

-This folder contains a set of tools that can be used to control docker images to support a project.
-The toolset starts off with a simple approach, but is geared towards a more complex mix of images and containers for a project.
+BOCH is a bash command line tool, that is library and hook based, meant to provide project specific configuration, and extensibility, on top of a default set of functionality.

+BOCH applications are based on a set of commands, each of which can have arbitrary hooks run before and after.
+Commands and hooks are based in libraries, and libraries can be either project specific, user specific or default (from this repo.)
+A BOCH application is demarked by a .boch folder in it's root.
+The boch command line tool can be run anywhere inside that root, to affect the application.

+Originally written for docker container management, the usefullness of the docker approach fell quickly out of favour, but the tools is very easy to user, and has persisted.

-This Documentation can easily fall out of data, but the toolset itself includes a good help system, and even offers help for all hooks used.
+This Documentation can easily fall out of date, but the toolset itself includes a good help system, and even offers help for all hooks used.

 This README gives some installation instructions, and then some usage examples,